ETHZ-INS/stressTRAPreanalysis/README.md

 se <- subset(se,select  = se$Set == "GSE131972")
 ```

 In their publications the authors unfortunately do not upload a list with differentially expressed genes.
 However, in their discussion they mention a number of genes that they claim are differentially expressed between ELS and non-ELS mice after acute stress.
-We look at the expression of these genes across the very samples used in their study:
+We look at the expression of these genes across the very samples used in their study.
+They claim that selected genes are only induced in non-ELS mice following FST:

 ```r